1. Human

 Human + AI

-The same person — PM, developer, whoever — fills in business logic in extension points with AI assistance.
-The 10% that's unique.
+The same person (PM, developer, whoever) fills in business logic in extension points with AI assistance.
+The 10% that is unique.
 The role boundary has dissolved.

 OrderValidator.kt